neerajadhav/.dotfiles/README.md

+> [!WARNING]
+> The DotFiles Script is currently in development
+> and is not ready for use.
+If you would like to
+> contribute, please see the raise an issue or
+> submit a pull request.

 # DotFiles Setup Script

 This script helps you manage your dotfiles by setting up a symbolic link for the `.profile` file and applying Nix configuration files from a predefined directory.